Hymn History: Angels From the Realms of Glory Micah Hendry

 When James was 8 years old, his parents entrusted him to fellow believers in the community and left for the West Indies.
 As young James waved farewell to his zealous parents, he would be seeing them for the last time.
 Just 4 years later, his parents passed away from illness on the mission field.

-Young Montgomery would spend the next 9 years in restless wonderings.
+Young Montgomery would spend the next 9 years in restless wanderings.
 No job seemed to suit him.
 His gifts in writing and poetry were not gaining any attention.
 He was frustrated and on the verge of giving up.
-It was here that the opportunity to work at Sheffield Register appeared.
+It was here that the opportunity to work at the Sheffield Register appeared.
 Montgomery spent several years working under the guidance of the editor there.
-Eventually, a wealthy investor bought the paper and established James as the head of it.
+Eventually, a wealthy investor bought the paper and established James as its head.
 Montgomery dove into his work with vigor, tackling many of the issues in his day.

 It is here that we turn Christmas Eve, 1816.
 Readers of The Iris (previously the Sheffield Register) opened the paper to find a Christmas poem entitled The Nativity.
 This poem was written by James Montgomery and became the cherished hymn, “Angels From the Realms of Glory.”
 He published it in his 1853 book, Original Hymns.